Pressure Overdrive Review

 Pressure Overdrive

-The actual gameplay in Pressure Overdrive combines racing with vertical shoot ‘em up controls.
-As you destroy enemies, you gain additional pressure, countering the fact that discharging your weapon costs as a set amount of pressure.
-Fail to take down foes fast enough, and your buggy becomes a slow moving easy target.
+The actual gameplay in Pressure Overdrive combines racing with vertical shoot 'em up controls.
+As you destroy enemies, you gain additional pressure, countering the fact that discharging your weapon costs a set amount of pressure.
+Fail to take down foes fast enough, and your buggy becomes a slow-moving easy target.
 Considering the nature of the game, I expected to see power-ups much more frequently than I did during my time with the game.
-Only lasting for a few seconds, the power-ups in the game grant invincibility, double damage and more, but since they only last a short amount of time, they don’t feel worthwhile.
+Only lasting for a few seconds, the power-ups in the game grant invincibility, double damage, and more, but since they only last a short amount of time, they don't feel worthwhile.
 Not only that, but you can go multiple levels without ever seeing a single one.
-It's definitely a head scratcher considering power-ups are quite common in vertical shooters.
+It's definitely a head-scratcher considering power-ups are quite common in vertical shooters.

-Racing towards an end point, there are no laps in Pressure Overdrive, enemies frequently outpace your buggy, even once you use your boost.
-I assume it was a conscious decision to ensure you always have targets to shoot, but as your vehicle is tied to the bottom of the screen, having foes considering crash right into you or fire before you can defend yourself is off putting.
-Instead of using a button to accelerate, you control your buggy using the left analog, while firing your weapon is tied to the right analog stick.
-There is certainly a lack of customization when it comes down to the controls, especially since the setup does take some time getting used to it.
-Holding up in a racing game, let alone a shooter feels antiquated.
-Why doesn’t your buggy move automatically, like in just about all vertical shooters?
-Not only that but since firing consumes pressure, I felt the need to stop using my weapons regularly, something that has been ingrained in me since first playing shooters in the arcades during my youth.
+Racing towards an endpoint, there are no laps in Pressure Overdrive.
+Enemies frequently outpace your buggy, even once you use your boost.
+I assume it was a conscious decision to ensure you always have targets to shoot, but as your vehicle is tied to the bottom of the screen, having foes consistently crash right into you or fire before you can defend yourself is off-putting.
+Instead of using a button to accelerate, you control your buggy using the left analog stick, while firing your weapon is tied to the right analog stick.
+There is certainly a lack of customization when it comes down to the controls, especially since the setup does take some time getting used to.
+Holding up in a racing game, let alone a shooter, feels antiquated.
+Why doesn't your buggy move automatically, like in just about all vertical shooters?
+Not only that, but since firing consumes pressure, I felt the need to stop using my weapons regularly, something that has been ingrained in me since first playing shooters in the arcades during my youth.

 Simply Put

 I appreciate the desire to do something unique with a vertical shooter, but some key elements hold Pressure Overdrive from being great.
-Local coop is appreciated, but outside of the starting machine gun, I found the additional weapon choices to be lackluster due to a low rate of fire.
-Not only that, but the lock-on mechanic of the lightning firing weapon would miss half of the time, firing into the ground instead.
-Boss fights are quite challenging, especially on highly difficulties, but the lack of customizable controls is questionable.
+Local co-op is appreciated, but outside of the starting machine gun, I found the additional weapon choices to be lackluster due to a low rate of fire.
+Not only that, but the lock-on mechanic of the lightning-firing weapon would miss half of the time, firing into the ground instead.
+Boss fights are quite challenging, especially on higher difficulties, but the lack of customizable controls is questionable.

 Note: Pressure Overdrive was reviewed on PlayStation 4.
 A digital copy of the game was provided by the publisher/developer.